 Using this coursebook in teaching English for Specific Academic Purposes, which is pharmacy, as stated above, may require an extra work for the teachers to adapt.
 Considerable improvement is needed considering the imbalance portion of four skills presented in the coursebook as well as the integrated grammar and vocabulary teaching.
-Unarguably, the sub-skills must also follow the four skills coverage in this book.
-In addition, the students also need meaningful and more communicative practice to be encouraged.
+Unarguably, the subskills must also follow the four skills coverage in this book.
+In addition, the students also need more meaningful and communicative practice to be encouraged.
 As the aim of EAP proposed by Hyland and Hamp-Lyons [1] stated that "EAP offers the possibility of making even greater contributions to understanding of the varied ways language is used in academic communities to provide even more strongly informed foundations for pedagogic materials".
 Thus, it can be concluded that this book, once again, unsuccessfully covers the communicative language teaching principal which is based on discourse.

-3. Coursebook vs Students Needs
+3.3 Coursebook vs Students Needs

-Most of the arguments about the Material Evaluation will eventually lead to the discussion if the materials meet the students' needs.
+Most of the arguments about the Material Evaluation will eventually lead to the discussion if the materials meet the students' needs, which is to perform better English at their workplace in both spoken and written.
 Tomlinson [5] stated in one point of his theories that "the most important thing that learning materials have to do is to help the learner to connect the learning experience in the classroom to their own life outside the course."
 Thus, the use of coursebook is supposed to be helpful for the students understanding real-life context.
 In ESAP, the presence of coursebook is preferable considering its benefit to facilitate the students in giving the real pictures of applying their field-related English.
 In addition, Richards [10] holds the view that "in ESAP learner's needs are often described in terms of performance, that is, in terms of what the learner will be able to do with the language at the end of a course of the study."